 The only real drawback to these pliers is the lack of a non-slip grip.
 That minor complaint aside, these pliers should offer you solid service at a reasonable price.

-At 6.5″ long, with rounded jaw tips and non-slip handles, they should prove easier and safer for kids to use.
+At 7.5″ long, with serrated jaw tips and non-slip handles, they should prove easier and safer for water use.

 The P-Line Adaro is a basic workhorse of a pair of pliers.

 The Adaro makes use of an aluminum body to bring you a lighter pair of pliers, which matters at 7.5″.
 The jaws are built from coated carbon steel and should stand up to serious abuse.

 These pliers are also spring loaded and include tungsten carbide line cutters.